 The kind of store I want to open has never changed.
 I like repurposing things.
 For example, I like taking old sweaters and harvesting them for their yarn (or felting them).
-I did that in New Mexico and sold a few of the the skeins and a couple places.
+I did that in New Mexico and sold a few of the the skeins at a couple of places.
 I didn’t make a lot, but I’ve learned a few things since then.
 I’ve totally honed my yarn harvesting skills. ^_^ And I think I’ve learned a thing or two about packaging to make things look a bit more — attractive.
 But anyway, my idea has always been to have a thrift store, but for repurposed stuff, like that yarn.
 I mean, it doesn’t take much to harvest it, and I can get the sweaters for not much money so I can sell the yarn for pretty cheap. and I can sell the buttons, beads and do-dads from the sweaters for cheap too.
 The sweaters that can’t be harvested can be felted (if they’re wool) and I can sell the felt for cheap too.
-There’s all kinds of thing that can be sold like old jeans that have been disassembled — denim is great for many things but some people don’t have the time or inclination to take the time to tear it apart.
+There’s all kinds of thing that can be sold like old jeans that have been disassembled — denim is great for many things but some people don’t have the time or inclination to tear it apart.
 You know?
 I figure I can do things like harvest sweaters and disassemble jeans on my downtime — when there’s no customers in the store.
 And I will damned well sit down whenever I want to because if I own the store, then I’m the boss, and screw American conventions of retail workers not sitting down.
 That’s just stupid.
 If customers don’t like it, they’re free to leave.
 This body cannot stand up for eight hours a day, and that’s just that.

 So anyway, I’ve been dreaming about this for as long as I can remember, way before my car accident and long before I ever met Doug.
 I just never had the time or the means to even think about doing it.
 Doug and I kinda sorta looked into properties when we first moved to the Seattle area, but every commercial property here is plated in gold and well out of our price range, even out here in the relative boonies.
 We don’t want to lease a property because we have the furbabies and they’ll be coming with us (staying in the living area of course).
-I can’t say with absolute positivity that we wouldn’t be allowed to bring three dogs and a cat into a lease situation.
+I can say with absolute positivity that we wouldn’t be allowed to bring three dogs and a cat into a lease situation.
 But we’re not giving up the furbabies.
 That’s just not happening.

 In other news, my cough is back.
 I think that’s how it’s gonna be for awhile, feel better, do stuff, cough again.
 Hopefully the feel better and do stuff parts of this equation will get longer and longer and the cough again will get shorter and shorter, but we’ll see.
 For today though, I’ll take it easy.
 If only they could figure out what’s causing the cough, then we’d be cooking with gas.
 Speaking of which, y’all might be wondering how I can have this dream with all of my ailments going on.
 Well, let me tell you — I’m not trying to make the biggest, best thrift store out there so I’m not going to be hustling and bustling to “Go big or go home.”
 I’m not trying to build the next Goodwill™ , you know?
 What I want is something that I’m doing that contributes to our family income, and hopefully doesn’t operate in a loss.
 But even if the store I want doesn’t make a ton of money, the property we buy won’t cost more than we can afford on Doug’s income, so the idea is that we can live there no matter what and not be in danger of losing our home in case I need to reassess the situation.
 I’m pretty sure that I’ve got it figured out.
 I’ve had a long time to do so, and I’ve got folders and folders of research on my computer.
 I’ve read books!
 I’m not just sitting here playing video games all day, you know!
 Despite evidence to the contrary. ^_^ Okay, it’s been awhile since I’ve done actual research on this, and I haven’t looked up anything in Colorado (where we’re looking at moving to next if we don’t go back to New Mexico), but I’ve got a year.
 I’m a good study, and research is my strong suit.